michael-buschbeck/michael-buschbeck.github.io/index.md

 ---

 My name is **Michael Buschbeck**.
-I'm a software developer currently living and working in [Frankfurt](http://en.wikipedia.org/wiki/Frankfurt).
+I'm a software developer currently living in [Coventry](http://en.wikipedia.org/wiki/Coventry) and working for a software company in [Frankfurt](http://en.wikipedia.org/wiki/Frankfurt).

 ## Posts